Do you remember how good it felt to be barefoot as a kid?

 Amazon has some inexpensive DIY kits for a basic leather moccasin.
 For about $20-$30 you can make your own shoes.
 These are pretty flimsy leather, but offer excellent ground feel and are a fun little project.

 Astral footwear loyak is a good minimalist option with a reasonably wide toe box.
 This Asheville based company makes quality stuff!
 Sadly, the Loyak is currently the only shoe I can recommend for healthy biomechanics.
-(EDIT: Another good loking option! -Soon to be released!
-They now offer the HIYAK) With enough demand (ask for it, and they might make it!)
+(EDIT: Another good looking option for women! the Mary Jay!)
+With enough demand (perhaps if we ask for it, they might make it!)
 I am hoping they will offer more minimalist options in the future.

 Altra running offers a wide variety of "Zero drop" running shoes.
 Unfortunately, most are far too squishy for my liking, but they do have some "kinda" minimal options, and all of their shoes offer a wide toe box and no heel elevation.
 If you are already a runner, and not ready to run truly barefoot or in very minimal shoes, you can probably find something from Altra that offers padding similar to your current shoe without the tiny narrow toe box and elevated heel.